Addus HomeCare price target raised to $141 from $137 at TD Cowen

 TD Cowen raised the firm’s price target on Addus HomeCare (ADUS) to $141 from $137 and keeps a Buy rating on the shares.
-The firm said its earnings beat was driven primarily by higher total product sales ( 8%) where HIV ( 5%) and Veklury ( 150%) were the biggest contributors.
+The firm updated its model as 3Q24 results were slightly above consensus.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>